gargipandkar/codeexp/README.md

 Step 1:Select 'I am a retailer' or 'I am a consumer'.

 If 'I am a retailer' is selected:

 Step 2: Sign your store up.

-(Email: b@a.com, Password: ) Step 3: If store is already listed, log in to view your store.
+Step 3: If store is already listed, log in to view your store.
 (Email: b@a.com, Password: )

 If 'I am a consumer' is selected:

 Step 2: Search for a store name.
-For illustration purpose, search for 'QBHouse'.
+For illustration purpose, search for 'teststore'.

-Step 3: Select QBHouse and crowd level will be shown.
-If crowd level is medium or high, other recommendation will be shown.
+Step 3: Select 'teststore' and crowd level will be shown.
+If crowd level is medium or high, other store recommendation will be shown.

 ![alt_text](https://github.com/gargipandkar/codeexp/blob/master/Resources/userguideC.PNG?raw=true)

 ## Disclaimer